-One huge design difference in this case that makes it worth the while is the use of USB-C socket compared to the previously reviewed TWS micro USB sockets.
+One huge design difference in this case that makes it worthwhile is the use of a USB-C socket compared to the previously reviewed TWS micro USB sockets.

 Good lord, 10 hours on paper for the drivers and a mammoth 70-hour cradle capacity for recharging on the go.
 Combined that with USB-C Quick Charge and that’s ‘game over man, game over!’.

-Take the TEVI on long haul guys, this is a no brainer for battery life.
+Take the TEVI on the long haul guys, this is a no-brainer for battery life.

 Accessories & Packaging

 That plastic front on white cardboard sort of reminds me of old Audio Technica blister packaging that I hated.
-Now, this is certainly not as awkward as those scissors inducing containers from ATH but it does not look like it can take a logistics bump as well as stiff cardboard can.
+Now, this is certainly not as awkward as those scissors-inducing containers from ATH but it does not look like it can take a logistics bump as well as a stiff cardboard can.